lieb/postdove/doc/database_setup.md

 prevent changing to a new group.
 All the program requires is read-write access for the administrator.

+This is how the groups are set up for both `postfix` and `dovecot`.
 ```bash
 [root@pobox ~]# cd /etc/postfix
 [root@pobox postfix]# grep dovecot /etc/group